The scalp: how it works and how to take care of it

 Having seen how complex and delicate this mechanism is, let's find out what are good habits to maintain its balance:

-• A head massage helps to reactivate microcirculation; however, be careful not to scratch or friction too much in washing as this may damage the hydrolipid film.
+• A head massage helps to reactivate the microcirculation, but be careful not to scratch or do too much friction in washing because this may damage the hydrolipid film.

 • When we wash our hair, it is essential to use gentle products, gentle surfactants SLES & SLS FREE, making sure to emulsify the shampoo on the scalp.